-- 1. On a case-by-case basis, the school will also consider a LOA for medical reason that is accompanied by a medical not from the student's Doctor. - 2.
-In accordance with Title IX for pregnancy or childbirth. - 3.
+- On a case-by-case basis, the school will also consider a LOA for medical reason that is accompanied by a medical not from the student's Doctor. - 2.
+In accordance with Title IX (including for pregnancy and related conditions or other Title IX covered reasons). - 3.
 If a student is called into active duty for the military.